locana-co/PMT/README.md

 9. Open **PMTPermissions.sql** and follow the steps outlined within.  (_Adds users and permissions_)
 10. The database is now ready for data.
 Data can be loaded one of two ways:
 	1. To load data directly into the database using data formatted in the [IATI Activities Standard](http://iatistandard.org/activities-standard/) open **PMTIATIActivities.sql** and follow the steps outlined within.
-(Data can be converted to the [IATI Activities Standard](http://iatistandard.org/activities-standard/) using [CSV2IATI](http://csv2iati.iatistandard.org/))
+(Data can be converted into the [IATI Activities Standard](http://iatistandard.org/activities-standard/) using [CSV2IATI](http://csv2iati.iatistandard.org/))
-	2. The [Open Aid Map] (https://github.com/spatialdev/OAM-PUBLIC) web application runs on top of the PMT Database and provides a import tool for loading data formatted in the [IATI Activities Standard](http://iatistandard.org/activities-standard/) through the interface.
+	2. The [Open Aid Map] (https://github.com/spatialdev/OAM-PUBLIC) web application runs on top of the PMT Database and provides a import tool for loading data formatted in the [IATI Activities Standard](http://iatistandard.org/activities-standard/) through its interface.
 <br />

 Documentation